What Is Psychology?

 At Ouachita, the psychology faculty strive to help each student reach her or his goals, whether those goals include becoming a neuroscientist or working in a childcare center.
 Ouachita psychology courses incorporate the most up-to-date psychological research and theories, and our courses are interactive, engaging, and practical.
 Faculty emphasize opportunities for students to gain hands-on research experience.
 Every OBU psychology major will design and carry out an original research project as part of a year-long Research Methods course, and many students opt to participate further by working on faculty members' research teams or by completing a senior-level independent project or an Honors thesis.

-OBU students’ research has been well received by psychologists outside the university: OBU students recently presented their work at regional, national, and international conferences in Albuquerque, Austin, Memphis, New Orleans, and Palm Springs, and some have authored articles in scientific journals.
-In the last five years alone, OBU psychology majors have gone on to a range of Masters programs (including a 2007 graduate who enrolled at the University of Southern California) as well as several excellent doctoral programs, including City University of New York, Florida State University, Texas A&M University, the University of Florida, the University of Minnesota, the University of Oklahoma, and the University of Tennessee.
-Among our 2008 graduates are students now enrolled in doctoral programs at Baylor University, Northern Illinois University, and Washington University, as well as a student who accepted a position with the Federal Bureau of Investigation (FBI).
+OBU students' research has been well received by psychologists outside the university: Ouachita students have presented their work at regional, national, and international conferences in Albuquerque, Austin, Memphis, New Orleans, and Palm Springs, and some have authored articles in scientific journals.
+In recent years, OBU psychology majors have gone on to a range of master's programs as well as several excellent doctoral programs, including City University of New York, Florida State University, Texas A&M University, the University of Florida, the University of Minnesota, the University of Oklahoma, and the University of Tennessee.
+Among our graduates are students who have been accepted in doctoral programs at Baylor University, Northern Illinois University, and Washington University, as well as a student who accepted a position with the Federal Bureau of Investigation (FBI).